f5devcentral/f5-agility-labs-firewall/docs/class2/module2/lab4.rst

 **Anyone can create a firewall rule, but who is the person that removes the unneccesary ones?**

+Take a few minutes to inspect the other reports.
+Only the Enforced Rules wiill contain data

+**Navigation** Security > Reporting > Network

 .. |image447| image:: /_static/class2/image447.png
    :width: 3.55556in
    :height: 3.70347in